 Most recently, Brittany served as Co-Founder/Director of Marketing for Drink Local Think Global, an organization that partners with craft breweries to raise money to provide clean water in developing countries.

-She is passionate about documenting the legacies of everyday people for future generations and telling the community about everyday success.
-McKenzie received her Associates degree from ITT Technical Institute in Multimedia, and also has 15+ years of experience in marketing, graphic design, and social responsibility.
+She is passionate bridging communities and building empathy through storytelling.
+McKenzie received her Associates degree from ITT Technical Institute in Multimedia, and also has over 15 years of experience in marketing, graphic design, and social responsibility.

 Chantal Randall, Volunteer Relations Manager